 The construction of roads and other linear infrastructure

-is creating additional barriers to wildlife movement, and is expected to more than double in the next 25 years.
+is creating even more barriers to wildlife movement - and this development projected to more than double over the next 25 years.

-Protected and conserved areas are increasingly becoming isolated from each other.
+Protected and conserved areas are becoming increasingly isolated from one another.

-separated by built features and land uses that do not allow wildlife to move through them.
-They are becoming ‘islands’ which are simply not large enough on their own to sustain many wildlife species, or to provide the ecosystem services that people depend on.
+separated by built structures and land uses that block or restrict wildlife movement.
+They are becoming isolated ‘islands’—too small on their own to support many wildlife species or to sustain the vital ecosystem services that people rely on.

 This is Wildlife Connect’s mission.